What Are Type Beats?

 6. Lastly, arrange the loops into a full-length beat adding and removing elements.

-How to Make a “Drake Type Beat”
+How to Make a Hip Hop “Drake Type Beat”

-This video will cover how to make a Drake type beat in FL Studio.
+This video will cover how to make a Drake-type beat in FL Studio.

 The music producer Murda Beatz who has produced for Drake, Travis Scott, Lil Wayne, and more shared in a video that he uploaded type beats to YouTube when starting out.

-“If I dropped a T-Pain type beat when you type in T-Pain’s name, and you’re going through pages on YouTube.
 Your beats are going to pop up, so you’re going to get extra views.
 It’s going to draw traction to your page and to you, and that’s how I can build a brand off T-Pain. ” – Murda Beatz

 If you are new to music production and trying to get your beats heard, doing type tracks may help get the attention of music artists.